This guide is designed to help you nominate (or re-nominate) a person for a New Zealand Royal Honour.

 You may use additional sheets, but please ensure you include the nominee’s name on each page.
 Please do not send in examples of the nominee’s work such as DVDs, photographs or books.

 It is not appropriate to nominate yourself for a New Zealand Royal Honour, and such nominations will not be considered.

 Submitting the nomination

 Nomination forms are accepted throughout the year, but the processing and consideration of nominations is likely to take at least six months prior to the announcement of an honours list at Queen's Birthday or New Year.
-Nominations have now closed for the Queen's Birthday Honours List 2018.
+Nominations have now closed for the New Year Honours List 2019.
 You will receive a letter from the Honours Unit letting you know we have received your nomination, and informing you of the list for which your nominee will be considered.

 The Honours Unit will not enter into any further correspondence on your nomination.
 New Zealand Royal Honours Lists are published at New Year and on The Queen’s Birthday in June.
 You will need to check the appropriate honours list at the time of its announcement, in the national newspapers and on the honours website, to see if your nomination has been successful.